To start using Cyscale, go to https://app.cyscale.com/register and sign up using your email or through the supported identity providers.

 By default, Cyscale synchronizes your cloud assets and performs the assessment every 24 hours.
 If you added a connector at 1:24 PM, all subsequent automatic scans will be conducted at 1:24 PM.

 If you go to the Cloud Overview page and the synchronization is still in progress, you should see a loading indicator.
-Otherwise, you should see some high-level information about the security posture of the account you just added, similar to the following image:
+Otherwise, you should see some high-level information about the security posture of the connector you just added, similar to the following image:

 Besides the scheduled syncs, you can manually trigger the process at any moment by pressing the Sync button.
 This is helpful if, for example, you changed your infrastructure or want to validate that certain vulnerabilities are indeed fixed.
 You can find out when Cyscale performed the last sync and how long it took by hovering over the Sync button.